The Best Garmin Running Watches in 2018

 3. Garmin Forerunner 645 – Best Running Watch with Music

-With any good fitness watch, it features step counting, sleep tracking, and smartphone notifications that help you keep track of your goals all day.
-Not only that, but the Forerunner also gives you elevation information, exact heart rate monitoring, and VO2 max readouts.
+The Forerunner 645 also gives you elevation information, wrist heart rate monitoring, and VO2 max readouts.
 The watch also recommends how long of a recovery time you should take while advising how hard you should push yourself on the next run to maximize your workout.

 4. Garmin Forerunner 735XT – Top Budget Triathlon Watch

 As far as the Forerunner line goes, this watch is one of the better versions if you’re on a budget.
-It features a sleek design with an easy to read screen and feels feather-light on your wrist.
-Despite how light this watch is, it’s heavy with tech that keeps yours on track for your workout.
-The data screens can be customized to your needs, so you can check on key features without breaking stride in your gait.
+It features a sleek design with an easy to read screen and feels light on your wrist.
+Like the 935, this watch is geared towards triathletes.
+But it functions incredible well for running.

 - Limited color options